Wendy Hughes: Awards

 She was nominated for Australian Film Institute acting awards six times, and won the Best Lead actress award in 1983 for her performance in Careful, He Might Hear You.

 Personal life

-Hughes had two children, a son with restaurateur Patric Juillet and a daughter Charlotte with actor Chris Haywood.
-She was also married to actor Sean Scully for a short time.
+Hughes married actor Sean Scully at the age of 21, after meeting on a touring production of Leonard Gershe's play Butterflies are Free in 1971.
+In They divorced in 1973, but remained friends.